kbengine/kbengine/README.md

 	16535321

 ##What is KBEngine?
-An open source MMOG server engine, Through a simple protocol, Clients and server communications will be very simple, To use the KBEngine-plugins quick combine with (Unity3D, OGRE, Cocos2d-x, HTML5, etc.) to form a complete client.
+An open source MMOG server engine, Through a simple protocol, clients and server communications will be very simple.
+To use the KBEngine-plugins quick combine with (Unity3D, OGRE, Cocos2d-x, HTML5, etc.) to form a complete client.

-Engine framework written using C++, Game logic layer using Python(Support the hotfix), developers do not need to re-implement some common server-side technology, Allows developers to concentrate on the game logic development, quickly create a variety of games.
+Engine framework written using C++, game logic layer using Python(Support the hotfix), developers do not need to re-implement some common server-side technology, allows developers to concentrate on the game logic development, quickly create a variety of games.

-(Frequently asked load-limit, kbengine is designed to be multi-process distributed dynamic load balancing scheme, In theory only need to expand hardware can increase load-limit, The single machine load-limit depends on complexity of logic of the game itself.)
+(Frequently asked load-limit, KBEngine is designed to be multi-process distributed dynamic load balancing scheme, in theory only need to expand hardware can increase load-limit, the single machine load-limit depends on complexity of logic of the game itself.)

 ##什么是KBEngine?